- Littlefield Law Firm

 Attorney for Bankruptcy Cases in Dallas, TX

-Nick Inman and Linda Littlefield are familiar with the local rules used by the bankruptcy courts in the Northern District of Texas in both the Dallas and Fort Worth offices.
+Linda Littlefield is familiar with the local rules used by the bankruptcy courts in the Northern District of Texas in both the Dallas and Fort Worth offices.
 They are also familiar with the local regulations used by the Eastern District of Texas in the Plano office.
 Call us today to get an overview of the bankruptcy laws that might apply in your case.

 Whether you are filing for a consumer bankruptcy or business bankruptcy, let us put our experience to work for you and get a fresh start.

 Call (972) 812-0900 today.

 The most common types of bankruptcy cases include:

 Bankruptcy cases have a dedicated system of courts throughout the country.
 Each judicial district in the United States has its own bankruptcy court, while each state has at least one district.

 United States bankruptcy judges make binding decisions in a bankruptcy case, including deciding eligibility issues and whether to grant a discharge of the debt.
 Many aspects of the bankruptcy process are conducted by a trustee who is appointed by the court to carry out the administration of the debtor's estate.